 Typically small and stylish with buckets full of charm, boutique hotels offer an experience that’s miles away from the standard chain offering.
-Here are seven of the very best boutique hotels in Paris, handpicked for their unique, often unusual features.
+Here are the very best boutique hotels in Paris, handpicked for their unique features.

-Maison Souquet might be a five-star hotel, but there’s so much character in this secret refuge that it stands out as unique.
-It combines Arabian style and Napoleon III-style decor to create an eclectic mix of eras.
-The wood-panelled bar-library adorned with paintings infuses the place with a magical and enchanting aura.
-Quite simply, it feels like walking into another world.
-Tucked away off the Rue de Bruxelles, just a stone’s throw away from the famed Moulin Rouge in Montmartre, the venue combines its prime location with an emphasis on luxury.
-There’s velvet-lined furniture, huge mirrors and chandeliers in abundance.
-It’s the perfect setting for a romantic date, and so it comes as no surprise that this hotel has been hailed as the world’s top hotel for romance for 2018.
+Five-star Maison Souquet combines Arabian style and Napoleon III-style decor to create an eclectic mix of eras.
+The wood-panelled bar-library adorned with paintings is infused with a magical and enchanting aura; quite simply, it feels like walking into another world.
+Tucked away off the Rue de Bruxelles, just a stone’s throw from the famed Moulin Rouge, the venue combines its prime location with an emphasis on luxury.
+There’s velvet-lined furniture, huge mirrors and chandeliers in abundance; it’s the perfect setting for a romantic date.

-Of course, you don’t just have to stay in luxury 5* palaces with Michelin-starred dining to have the most romantic weekend in Paris.
-Hotel Des Grands Boulevards is a perfect alternative for a smaller budget, whilst still providing elegance and sophistication.
-This boutique hotel is chic and adorable, decorated by the renowned designer Dorothée Meilichzon.
-The hotel interiors mix the decorative splendour of the Louis XVI period, with four-poster beds, glazed wardrobes and red marble counter-tops, with the more pastoral designs of Marie-Antoinette in her Versailles farm, with rustic coated walls, and worn wooden furniture.
-Without the pressure of the fine palatial surroundings, it’s probably the cosiest place on this list to spend a romantic getaway.
+Of course, you don’t just have to stay in luxury 5-star palaces with Michelin-starred dining to have the most romantic weekend in Paris.
+Hotel Des Grands Boulevards is a perfect alternative for a smaller budget, while still providing elegance and sophistication.
+Decorated by renowned designer Dorothée Meilichzon, the hotel interiors mix decorative splendour – four-poster beds, glazed wardrobes and red marble counter-tops – with more pastoral designs, such as rustic coated walls and worn wooden furniture.
+Without the pressure of fine palatial surroundings, it’s probably the cosiest place on this list to spend a romantic getaway.